SanjaySRocks/LinuxKernel/README.md

 Simply install this kernel and reboot your server. you will notice fast performance of server.

-It will help you in boosting fps in gameservers ex: cs 1.6 or csgo for better stablity Just set your game process to high priority to increase smoothness
+It will help you in boosting fps stablity in gameservers ex: cs 1.6, csgo Just set your game process to high priority to increase smoothness

 Currently debian 10 is tested